mvolkmann/blog/src/swift/swift-ui.md

 ### `AsyncImage`

 This asynchronously loads and displays an image.
+A specified placeholder image is displayed while the specified image is being downloaded.
 It works in the Simulator, but not in Preview.

-The following example renders the Swift logo.
+The following example renders the Swift logo:

 <img alt="SwiftUI AsyncImage" style="width: 40%"
     src="/blog/assets/SwiftUI-AsyncImage.png?v={{pkg.version}}"